Skip to main content

 I firmly believe that students who go into high-stakes writing exams with a set of solid templates and structures in their tool belt have a distinct advantage over those who don't.
 Sure, highly proficient writers with natural ability can probably wing it and do reasonably well in these environments, but most students benefit from approaching these tasks with a strategic and preconceived plan.

-Final Note: When you select or design a lesson, you can dial up a power paragraph template directly.
-All of the writing frames we've discussed will be pre-populated.
+Final Note: When you select or design a lesson in essaypop, you can dial up a power paragraph template directly.
+When you do, all of the writing frames we've discussed will be pre-populated for your students.

 Did this answer your question?